Click from the dropdown for more information

 How is my lottery priority determined?

 Washington and Lee University requires three years of on-campus residency.
-Returning students select their room and roommate(s) spring term for the following academic year through the housing lottery & selection process.
-Prior to the housing lottery, each student must register online (complete the "RETURNING STUDENTS - Fall 2023 Housing Agreement" via eRezLife).
+Returning students select their room and roommate(s) in the spring term for the following academic year through the housing lottery & selection process.
+Prior to the housing lottery, each student must apply for housing online in eRezLife by completing the appropriate application for the upcoming fall term.
 The procedural fairness of the lottery is ensured through a random selection process in which students receive computer-generated timeslots based on priority.
 Priority is determined by each student's class year as follows:

 ROOM SELECTION DATES AND TIMES CHART